ajzanotti/alanzanotti.com/_posts/2017-01-05-packer-templates-v2.0.0-released.md

 description: The v2.0.0 release of ajzanotti/packer-templates adds its first Ubuntu template and an amazon-import option for CentOS 7.
 keywords: Packer,Vagrant,Ubuntu,CentOS,packer-templates,amazon-import
 date: 2017-01-06 19:27:53 -0500
 excerpt: The v2.0.0 release of ajzanotti/packer-templates has a lot to offer.
-In addition to a complete reorganization that better facilitates the use of the project, v2.0.0 adds the first Ubuntu template to the project, as well as an amazon-import option for CentOS 7.
+In addition to a complete reorganization that better facilitates the use of the project, v2.0.0 adds the first Ubuntu template, as well as an amazon-import option for CentOS 7.
 ---

 The v2.0.0 release of [ajzanotti/packer-templates](https://github.com/ajzanotti/packer-templates)
 has a lot to offer.
-In addition to a complete reorganization that better facilitates the use of the project, v2.0.0 adds the first Ubuntu template to the project, as well as an amazon-import option for CentOS 7.
+In addition to a complete reorganization that better facilitates the use of the project, v2.0.0 adds the first Ubuntu template, as well as an amazon-import option for CentOS 7.

 ## CentOS 7 Amazon Import

-The CentOS 7 templates have been split into three pieces.
+The CentOS 7 templates are comprised of three pieces.
 The first creates an OVA that can then be imported into the vagrant and amazon-import templates for further provisioning and post-processing.